robertojguerra/orangepi-zero-full-setup/README2.md

 * Type "glxgears" and "g3dviewer" to see a demo of the OrangePi Zero 3D acceleration 🌠

+* Tip: if you want to do the previous 2 steps from SSH, first execute "export DISPLAY=:0.0"

 <h1>10.
 Activate and use analog audio</h1>

 * Enter "armbian-config" again.
 Select "System", "Hardware".
 Check the first item "analog-codec"